Read part 1 of this series to learn more about

 On the downside, this

-If you are an Ecwid seller, you can also consider using a free Ecwid Starter Site instead of a
+If you are an Ecwid seller, you can also consider using a free Ecwid Instant Site instead of a

 - Beautiful templates out of the box.

 - Extremely limiting format; can’t add pages or change templates.